 Phase II In July 2022, the Company contributed an additional 54 acres to the Summit (Phase II land) with a fair value of \$21.5 million.
 The Company recognized an incremental equity method investment at fair value and recognized a gain of \$13.5 million recorded in Equity in earnings (losses) from unconsolidated ventures.
 This gain is the result of marking the cost basis of the land contributed to its estimated fair value at the time of contribution.
-The Phase II land is adjacent to the existing Summit development and is currently planned for approximately 28 custom home sites that will be added to the Summit community, with the first lot sales closing in the first quarter of 2023.
+The Phase II land is adjacent to the existing Summit development and includes approximately 28 custom home sites.
+The first lot sales closed in the first quarter of 2023.
 The Company will receive distributions and recognize its share of income or loss for Phase II based on the joint venture's distribution priorities in the amended Summit LLC agreement, which could fluctuate over time.
 Upon receipt of preferred returns to HHC, distributions and recognition of income or loss will be allocated to the company based on its final profit-sharing interest.